Arkansas Razorbacks baseball: History

 Arkansas first fielded a baseball team from 1897 to 1930.
 The modern era of Razorbacks baseball began in 1947, under Deke Brackett.
 Bill Ferrell led the team from 1950 to 1965, and Wayne Robbins took over from 1966 to 1969.

 In 1970, Cole hired 28-year-old Norm DeBriyn after another man took the job but resigned after only one day.
 DeBriyn inherited a program that played at a dilapidated stadium at the Washington County Fairgrounds, and whose paperwork was contained in a single manila folder.
 He immediately set about upgrading the program.
 Within three years, he had the Razorbacks in the NCAA tournament for the first time in school history.
 He then persuaded athletic director Frank Broyles to build a new on-campus stadium, George Cole Field.
-Arkansas' baseball program has won five conference championships, two in the Southwest Conference in 1989 and 1990, and three in the Southeastern Conference in 1999, 2004, and 2021.
+Arkansas' baseball program has won six conference championships, two in the Southwest Conference in 1989 and 1990, and four in the Southeastern Conference in 1999, 2004, 2021, and 2023.
 They have also won two conference tournament titles, the first in 1985 as a member of the SWC, the second in 2021 in the SEC.
-In addition to those championships, the Razorbacks have also won seven SEC West Division championships in 1999, 2004, 2007, 2011, 2018, 2019, and 2021.
+In addition to those championships, the Razorbacks have also won nine SEC West Division championships in 1999, 2004, 2007, 2011, 2018, 2019, 2021, 2023, and 2024.
 In Arkansas' eleven College World Series appearances they have finished as national runners-up twice, in 1979 and 2018.